nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 Submission window opens in April 2019 and closes June 15th.
 Results and winners will be announced at the Workshop on Autonomous Driving ([WAD](https://sites.google.com/view/wad2019)) at [CVPR 2019](http://cvpr2019.thecvf.com/).

-## General rules
+## Submission rules
 * We release annotations for the train and val set, but not for the test set.
 * We release sensor data for train, val and test set.
-* The maximum time window of past sensor data that may be used is 0.5s.
 * Users make predictions on the test set and submit the results to our eval. server, which returns the metrics listed below.
 * We do not use strata.
 Instead, we filter annotations and predictions beyond class specific distances.
+* The maximum time window of past sensor data and ego poses that may be used at inference time is approximately 0.5s (at most 6 camera images, 6 radar sweeps and 10 lidar sweeps).
+At training time there are no restrictions.
+* Users must to limit the number of submitted boxes per sample to 500.
-* Every submission provides method information We encourage publishing code, but do not make it a requirement.
+* Every submission provides method information.
+We encourage publishing code, but do not make it a requirement.
 * Top leaderboard entries and their papers will be manually reviewed.
-* Users must to limit the number of submitted boxes per sample to 500.

 ## Results format
-We define a standardized detection results format to allow users to submit results to our evaluation server.
+We define a standardized detection result format that serves as an input to the evaluation code.
+The detection results for a particular evaluation set (train/val/test) are stored in a single JSON file.
+For the train and val sets the evaluation can be performed by the user on their local machine.
-Users need to create single JSON file for the evaluation set, zip the file and upload it to our evaluation server.
+For the test set the user needs to zip the JSON results file and submit it to the official evaluation server.
+The JSON file includes meta data `meta` on the type of inputs used for this method.
-The submission JSON includes a dictionary that maps each sample_token to a list of `sample_result` entries.
+Furthermore it includes a dictionary `results` that maps each sample_token to a list of `sample_result` entries.
+Each `sample_token` from the current evaluation set must be included in `results`, although the list of predictions may be empty if no object is detected.
 ```
 submission {
+    "meta": {
+        "use_camera":   <bool>                  -- Whether this submission uses camera data as an input.
+        "use_lidar":    <bool>                  -- Whether this submission uses lidar data as an input.
+        "use_radar":    <bool>                  -- Whether this submission uses radar data as an input.
+        "use_map":      <bool>                  -- Whether this submission uses map data as an input.
+        "use_external": <bool>                  -- Whether this submission uses external data as an input.
+    },
+    "results": {
-    sample_token <str>: [sample_result] -- Maps each sample_token to a list of sample_results.
+        sample_token <str>: List[sample_result] -- Maps each sample_token to a list of sample_results.
     }
+}
 ```
-For the result box we create a new database table called `sample_result`.
+For the predictions we create a new database table called `sample_result`.
 The `sample_result` table is designed to mirror the `sample_annotation` table.
 This allows for processing of results and annotations using the same tools.
-A `sample_result` is defined as follows:
+A `sample_result` is a dictionary defined as follows:
 ```
 sample_result {
     "sample_token":       <str>         -- Foreign key.
 Identifies the sample/keyframe for which objects are detected.